This article was reviewed and updated in December 2025 to reflect new government updates..

 Who does the UK ETS apply to?

-At the time of writing (September 2025), the UK ETS applies to three specific sectors:
+At the time of writing (December 2025), the UK ETS applies to five specific sectors, two of which have been added after the latest round of consultation reviews:

 - Energy-intensive industries (such as steelmaking or glassmaking)